 Define your process goals

 In many ways, process goals are actually the most important part of any goal setting process.
-Without them, you'll never make it to your outcome goal, and you won't be improving as a sportsperson along the way.
+Without them, you'll never make it to your outcome goal, and you won't be improving along the way.

 Again, to successfully outline a set of process goals, you first need to establish where you can improve.
 As a coach, that could mean developing on an individual basis or improving certain aspects of your team.

 Is there a gap in your skills-base as a coach?
-Perhaps you're a poor man-manager of players, or your defensive knowledge is lacking.
+Perhaps you could improve as a manager of players, or your defensive knowledge is lacking.
 Your process goals can be to improve in these areas, perhaps through a coaching course or by dedicating more resources to filling knowledge gaps.

 These process goals will in turn contribute to both your individual outcome goal and that of the team – a better coach leads to a team that's more prepared to achieve its goals.